 Per capita, Utah does have more MLMs than any other state.

-It turns out that doTERRA was started by a couple of former Young Living executives… but more about that later.
+Turns out that doTERRA was started by a couple of former Young Living execs… but more about that later.

 Young Living sees itself as leading “a global, purpose-driven wellness revolution” on a mission to “champion nature’s living energy — essential oils.”